2. Before you take Kliofem®

 Bleeding with Kliofem®

-Kliofem® will not cause regular monthly bleeding, but when first starting the tablets, some women experience slight vaginal bleeding or spotting.
+Kliofem® will not cause regular monthly bleeding.
+When first starting the tablets, some women experience slight vaginal bleeding or spotting.

 If you get breakthrough bleeding or spotting, it is usually nothing to worry about, especially during the first few months of taking HRT.

-- If bleeding carries on for more than the first few months
+- If bleeding carries on for more than the first 3 months.

-- If bleeding starts after taking HRT for a while
+- If bleeding only starts after taking HRT for a while.

 - If bleeding continues after stopping HRT.